-The 'future acts' that Council must be cognisant of and consider in the management of Crown land are detailed in the Native Title Act 1993 (Cth) (NT Act) in Part 2-Native Title, Division 3-Future Acts etc. and native title:
+Any 'Future Act' on Crown land that Council allows to be undertaken must be valid under Native Title Act 1993 (Cth) in Part 2-Native Title, Division 3-Future Acts etc (if required).
+Generally, this will be under:

 - Subdivision J-Reservations, leases etc.

 - Subdivision K-Facilities for services to the public

 - Subdivision L-Low impact future acts